ScilifelabDataCentre/OrderPortal/README.md

 | PREPARATION | Newly created, and/or being edited.                  |
 | PUBLISHED   | Available to make orders from.                       |
 | ARCHIVED    | No longer available to make orders from.             |

+All state transitions are allowed.
+An order is not affected by the state changes of its original template.

 Order
 -----